Wednesday, November 20, 2024

 "SURVIVAL + Greek Cross Design" Fails to Function as a Trademark for First Aid Kits, Says TTAB

 The Board upheld a refusal to register the proposed mark shown below for "first aid kits" [SURVIVAL disclaimed] on the ground that the supposed mark "would be perceived as merely informational matter and thus fails to function as a trademark" for the identified goods.
-The Board found that each of the elements of the mark - the white Greek cross on a green background, the word SURVIVAL, and the red rectangle - are non-distinctive both alone and in combination.
+The Board found that each of the elements of the mark - the white Greek cross on a green background, the word SURVIVAL, and the red rectangle - is non-distinctive both alone and in combination.
 In re Tyrrells Administration Pty Ltd, Serial No. 97002256 (November 15, 2024) [not precedential] (Opinion by Judge Robert Lavache).

 “The critical question in determining whether [a proposed mark] functions as a trademark is the commercial impression it makes on the relevant public, i.e., whether the term sought to be registered would be perceived as a mark identifying the source of the goods ....”
 Peace Love World Live, 2018 TTAB LEXIS 220, at *7; see also GO & Assocs., 90 F.4th at 1359 (noting that the relevant analysis focuses on “how the mark is used in the marketplace and how it is perceived by consumers").